appcues/appcues-capacitor-plugin/docs/ApiDefinition.md

 version() => Promise<VersionResponse>
 ```

-Returns the current version of the Appcues SDK.
+Returns the current version of the Appcues SDK

 **Returns:** <code>Promise&lt;<a href="#versionresponse">VersionResponse</a>&gt;</code>